mjgs/mjgs.github.io/_posts/2020/2020-12-03-how-to-become-an-official-sponsor-of-the-linkblog.md

 **What do you get as a sponsor?**

+{:refdef: style="list-style-type:disc; margin-bottom: 14px;"}
-Your logo displayed on each linkblog day that you sponsor.
+- Your logo displayed on each linkblog day that you sponsor
+- A special blog post at the end of the week thanking you and linking to your website (for 7 day sponsorships)
+- A special mention in the newsletter that gets sent out on Saturday (for 7 day sponsorships) {: refdef}

 It will appear on the main linkblog page which displays the most recent 50 days.
 It will also live on in the day and month archive pages.

-If you sponsor an entire week (7 days):

-{:refdef: style="list-style-type:disc; margin-bottom: 14px;"}
-- A special blog post at the end of the week thanking you and linking to your website
-- A special mention in the newsletter that gets sent out on Saturday {: refdef}

-The logo is right under all the links for the day grouped with the patreon button.

 Here’s an example of what it would look like for the [month](https://links.markjgsmith.com/archives/html/2020/12) and [day](https://links.markjgsmith.com/archives/html/2020/12/03) archive pages.
 It will look very similar on the [main linkblog page](https://links.markjgsmith.com)

+The logo is right under all the links for the day grouped with the patreon button.

 If you’d like to become a sponsor then get in touch with me [via email](mailto:markjgsmith@gmail.com).